grant-britchford/Ultimate-Horror-Quiz/README.md

 ### Features

-This site has a fully functioning quiz game with score results and instructions on how to play.
+This site has a fully functioning quiz game with scores, results and instructions on how to play.

 ### Testing